-This Fall 2013, the class and those who choose to join us will be reading two books.
-These books are Outliers by Malcolm Gladwell and JFK’s Last Hundred Days by Thurston Clarke.
+This Spring 2014, the class and those who choose to join us will be reading two books.
+These books are Outliers by Malcolm Gladwell and Being Wrong by Kathryn Schulz.
 The schedule for these readings is posted on the Schedule page.

 Lector traces its roots back to the Spring semester of 2011, during the New Frontiers of Reading project.
 The group, led by Diana Gruendler, was working with the Sony Corporation to study the potential benefits of using electronic readers in the classroom.
 While this semester’s class was not the first to use the e-readers, there was a new facet to the experiment: Lector.